hmzr944/PortfolioWEB/replit.md

 ## Overview

-This is a professional portfolio website for Alex Martin, a web development student in an apprenticeship program.
+This is a professional portfolio website for Hamza Mezouar, a web development student.
 The portfolio is built with vanilla HTML, CSS, and JavaScript, featuring an ultra-modern design with purple theme (#8b5cf6), dark mode toggle, and advanced animations.
 The portfolio is designed to impress tech recruiters with cutting-edge visual effects and professional project showcase including Laravel + Vue.js applications.

 ## User Preferences